 - Ignacio Gully notes that: "Whilst the Walker had provisions for a 1MB Kickstart, it in fact only used 512KB.
 It was based on a 3.1 ROM, and had some minor changes (noted in the "Enhancements" section above).
 Also, CDFS wasn't revamped and bug-fixed to function with Scala and the new E-IDE interface (of the Walker).
 It is, in fact, the same as good old Workbench 3.1 cdfilesystem version 40.11."

-- Fleecy Moss briefly hints at what's coming in future versions of the Amiga OS (click here for more detailed info):
+- Fleecy Moss briefly hinted at what was slated for future versions of the Amiga OS:

 - A new printer system